axios/axios/README.md

   httpsAgent: new https.Agent({ keepAlive: true }),

   // 'proxy' defines the hostname and port of the proxy server
+  // `auth` indicates that HTTP Basic auth should be used to connect to the proxy, and supplies credentials.
+  // This will set an `Proxy-Authorization` header, overwriting any existing `Proxy-Authorization` custom headers you have set using `headers`.
   proxy: {
     host: '127.0.0.1',
     port: 9000,
-    // `auth` indicates that HTTP Basic auth should be used to connect to the proxy, and supplies credentials.
-    // This will set an `Proxy-Authorization` header, overwriting any existing `Proxy-Authorization` custom headers you have set using `headers`.
-    auth: 'mikeymike:rapunz3l'
+    auth: : {
+      username: 'mikeymike',
+      password: 'rapunz3l'
+    }
   },

   // `cancelToken` specifies a cancel token that can be used to cancel the request